 Using workplace employment as a measure to compare the industrial structure of Wales with that of the UK shows:

-- there was a higher proportion of employment in Wales in public administration, defence, education & health (which is not the same as the public sector)
+- employment in Wales was proportionately higher in the agriculture, forestry & fishing sector; public administration, defence, education & health sector (which is not the same as the public sector); and the production sector

-- between 2012 and 2013 total workplace employment increased by 32 thousand, or 2 per cent, the corresponding UK figure also increased by 2 per cent.
+- between 2014 and 2015 total workplace employment in Wales increased by 11 thousand, or 1 per cent.
+The corresponding UK figure increased by 2 per cent.

 There was substantial variation between industries at the local authority level in Wales, for example:

-- for the production sector, employment varied from 4 per cent in Conwy to 27 per cent in Flintshire
+- in the production sector, employment varied from 5 per cent in Conwy and Ceredigion to 25 per cent in Flintshire